microsoft/azure-health-data-services-workshop/Challenge-00 - Check prerequisites and configure environment/Readme.md

 + [HL7 FHIR Introduction](https://www.hl7.org/fhir/summary.html)
 + [FHIR Architect's Introduction](https://www.hl7.org/fhir/overview-arch.html)

-### REST APIs
+### RESTful APIs

 REST (Representational State Transfer) APIs (Application Programming Interfaces) or web APIs are a software architectural style created for internet services.
-Every internet user makes thousands of REST API requests a day, usually without knowing it since requests are handled by applications and generally not seen by users.
+Every internet user makes thousands of RESTful API requests a day, usually without knowing it since requests are handled by applications and generally not seen by users.

 + [RESTful Web API design](https://docs.microsoft.com/azure/architecture/best-practices/api-design)
 + [Representational state transfer](https://wikipedia.org/wiki/Representational_state_transfer)

 ### API Testing Tools (Postman)

-Since REST API requests and responses are abstracted from users, developers use an API testing tool to interact with web services prior to building applications and integrations.
+Since RESTful API requests and responses are abstracted from users, developers use an API testing tool to interact with web services prior to building applications and integrations.
 Postman is one of the most popular and approachable of these types of tools.
 If you are new to Postman, review these resources below to install and get familiar with the application.
-FHIR must be tested with an API testing tool, and in this workshop, you will need to know how to craft REST requests in Postman and interpret the results.
+FHIR must be tested with an API testing tool, and in this workshop, you will need to know how to craft RESTful requests in Postman and interpret the results.

 + [Installing and updating Postman](https://learning.postman.com/docs/getting-started/installation-and-updates/)
 + [Navigating Postman](https://learning.postman.com/docs/getting-started/navigating-postman/)